Minor League Clubs Pushing Back on MLB’s Blanket Franchise Agreement

 Also uncertain is how the coming COVID-19 vaccines, which began dispersal in the U.S. this week, might be applied to professional athletes and leagues.
 The National Football League Players Association said last week its members have no intention of “jumping the line” to take a vaccine ahead of older and at-risk people in the community.

-MLB can unilaterally ask staff at the big-league level, and everyone, including non 40-man roster players, at the minor league level, to be administered a vaccine.
+MLB can unilaterally ask staff at the big-league level, and everyone at the minor league level, including players not on a 40-man roster, to be administered a vaccine.
 How MLB will procure thousands of vaccines, which have to be administered in two doses, is still a logistical question and certainly another clear impediment toward playing a MiLB season, which would traditionally start about 10 days after the MLB season is tentatively slated for April 1.

 “In conjunction with our team of medical experts, we are tracking all developments related to vaccines,” MLB said in a statement offered to Sportico.
 “We are working on plans both to promote vaccination and to ensure that the members of our industry are vaccinated at an appropriate time.”